gilch/hissp/docs/lissp_quickstart.rst

    <function <lambda> at 0x...>

-   _#"Remember the raw string and hash string read syntax makes Python- level strings, via a Hissp-level string containing a Python string literal.
+   _#"Remember the raw string and hash string reader syntax makes Python- level strings, via a Hissp-level string containing a Python string literal.
 It is NOT for creating a Hissp-level string, which would normally contain Python code.
 Use inject for that.